This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-The involved muscles are tight and are referred to as spastic or hypertonic.
+Hypertonia is associated with spastic cerebral palsy.
 This is the most common type of cerebral palsy and can cause difficulty walking or controlling movements of the body.

 Hypertonic Cerebral Palsy Causes